-Section 1.5.2-4 of the Code requires a food for sale that consists of a genetically modified food1 (GM food) or has a GM food as an ingredient to be labelled as 'genetically modified' unless an exemption applies.
-The label statement 'genetically modified' must be made in conjunction with the name of the GM food.
+Section 1.5.2-4 of the Code requires a food for sale that consists of a genetically modified food (GM food) or has a GM food as an ingredient to be labelled as 'genetically modified', unless an exemption applies.
+The statement 'genetically modified' must be made in conjunction with the name of the GM food.
 If the GM food is used as a processing aid, this statement may be included in the statement of ingredients.
-In these circumstances, the requirements imposed by section 1.5.2-4 apply only to foods for retail sale and to foods sold to a caterer in accordance with Standard 1.2.1.
+The requirements imposed by section 1.5.2-4 apply to foods for retail sale and to foods sold to a caterer in accordance with Standard 1.2.1.